|

 which spans over ten months.

-They also can be further confused when they notice a period
+Also, they can be further confused when they notice that a

-of 150 days seems to define how long it took for the Flood
+period of 150 days seems to define how long it took for the

-Scripture does say about the '40 days and 40 nights'.
+Scripture says about the '40 days and 40 nights'.

-There are two verses which use the terminology 'forty days
+There are two verses which use the precise terminology 'forty

 Gen 7:4 "For after seven more days I will cause